 But because babies can’t do those things as easily yet, give them the time they need to learn those skills.
 Don’t use a soft mattress until they’re older and have gained the strength they need to be strong breathers and movers while sleeping.

 This is also a reason why it is highly discouraged to bed-share with your baby.
 Not only do your blankets present a suffocation risk to your child if they get pulled up over their face, but your mattress was purchased with your comfort in mind, and most likely is too soft for your baby to sleep on.
-For the majority of us adults, if our beds are comfortable to us, they would not be safe for our babies.
+For the majority of us adults, if our beds are comfortable for us, they would not be safe for our babies.

 Soft mattresses prevent movement, which can affect bone development